Best Credit Card Processing “Rates” = Fools’ Gold

-CardFellow has quite a few resources that outline these fundamentals in great detail, such as its credit card processing guide and its articles on credit card processing fees.
+CardFellow has quite a few resources that outline these fundamentals in great detail, such as our credit card processing guide and articles on credit card processing fees.
 I encourage you to explore these articles, but for now, I'll provide a brief overview of the processing landscape.

 Credit card processing is like any product or service in that it has fixed costs and markups.
 Fixed costs are those that are the same for all processors, and markups are where an individual processor makes its money.